 A comprehensive programme of short courses and workshops is organised annually in order to support research students and help them acquire the skills necessary to complete a research thesis.
 All research students attend these workshops in their first year.
 Topics will include an introduction to experimental design and statistics, a course on computing, and individual workshops on the preparation of scientific papers, the use of audiovisual aids, and presentation skills.

-The University of Nottingham offers the opportunity of a busy and exciting social life - thanks to the diversity of our postgraduate student population, the fabulous leisure facilities available and the support of the Students' Union and the Postgraduate Students' Association .
+The University of Nottingham offers the opportunity of a busy and exciting social life - thanks to the diversity of our postgraduate student population, the fabulous leisure facilities available and the support of the Students' Union.
 Best of all, the wide range of activities means that there's something to suit every personality.